 Upon receiving the SIP SUBSCRIBE request with the Request URI set to “sip:userC@other_domain.com;auid=org.openmobilealliance.cab-pcc”, the PCC Application Usage of the CAB User C verifies Access Permissions regarding the CAB User A. Assuming the CAB User A is successfully authorized, the PCC Application Usage of the CAB User C responds with 200 OK response following the same path back to the CAB Server.

-The received SIP SUBSCRIBE request is stored in the Request History Information Document of PCC Application Usage, subject to history preferences defined in XDM Preferences Document, following the rules defined in section 5.7.2 “Request History Information Document” of [OMA XDM Core].
+The received SIP SUBSCRIBE request is stored in the Request History Information Document of PCC Application Usage, subject to history preferences defined in XDM Preferences Document, following the rules defined in section 5.7.2 “Request History Information Document” of [XDM Core].
 Contact Status Function of the CAB Server may use the Request History Document of PCC Application Usage, subject to CAB User preferences, as described in section 5.8.3 “Incoming Contact Subscription Requests”.

 Step 3.B: The PCC Application Usage of the CAB User B generates and sends an initial SIP NOTIFY request via the same path as the corresponding SIP SUBSCRIBE request containing the initial reference to the XDM Document listed in the body of SIP SUBSCRIBE request, i.e. the PCC Document of the CAB User B. The SIP NOTIFY is received by the Subscription Proxy in Home domain of CAB User A, which will respond with 200 OK response all the way to the PCC Application Usage.